silverstripe/silverstripe-lessons-v4/README.md

 			<% end_loop %>
 ```

 For now, let's borrow the pagination HTML from the `PropertySearchResults.ss` file.
-If you're boiling inside about DRY violations, relax; We'll address this duplication in an upcoming lesson.
+If you're boiling inside about DRY violations, relax.
+We'll address this duplication in an upcoming lesson.

 Take a deep breath, and copy and paste away.
 No one will know.
 Just make sure you change `$Results` to `$PaginatedArticles`.